 Before you actually start improving your website speed, you need to understand what the tests are telling you.
 Visit the PageSpeed Insights online tool and enter a web page URL in the input.
 Click on the “Analyze” button and wait for a few seconds for the test to finish.

-The first section we will focus on is the Lab Data.
-This section shows different load times Google measured when visiting your website.
-They are not necessarily the actual load times your visitors will experience as it depends on many factors such as the device they used, internet connection speed and so on, but they are still very good indicators of how your website performs.
+The first section we will focus on is Lab Data, which shows different load times measured by Google on your website.
+They are not necessarily the actual load times your visitors will experience, as it depends on many factors such as the device they used, their internet connection speed, etc. Nevertheless, they are still good indicators of how your website performs.

-As soon as the analysis is performed you will see the speed score which tells you the overall speed performance of your website.
+At the very top, you will see the speed score, which tells you the overall speed performance of your website.
 The score is measured separately for mobile and desktop devices.

-You should aim to achieve a speed score of at least 60 on mobile devices and 80 on desktop devices.
+You should aim for a speed score of at least 60 on mobile devices and 80 on desktop devices.
 The higher, the better.

 First Meaningful Paint (FMP)

-This is arguably the most important indicator of your website speed performance.
-It tells you how fast the primary, also known as above-the-fold content of a page is loaded and made visible to the user.
-This is the content the user sees on the first screen when visiting a website.
-To achieve a good user experience, it is critical it loads as soon as possible.
+That is arguably the most important indicator of your website speed performance.
+It tells you how fast the primary content, also known as above-the-fold content, gets loaded and served to the user.
+Since it’s the first thing a user sees on the website, it must load in the shortest time possible.